majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 The Android phone will run the Grafana in a web browser.

 - The web browser of choice will be the [Fully Kiosk](https://www.fully-kiosk.com/) browser.
 It provides lifecycle automation capabilities unavailable in typical web browsers.
+- Custom dashboards will be made to accomodate the aspect ratio and size of the phone's display.

 Pros:

-- Android provides nearly all of the necessary facilities out of the box – wireless networking, high-density display, app runtime, touch input, and potentially many more.
+- Android provides nearly all of the necessary facilities out of the box – wireless networking, high-density display, app runtime, and touch input.
 - Highly flexible environment, possible to repurpose in the future.

 Cons: